 Territory This is a commonly used word in Rio de Janeiro, partly because pacification focuses of the “taking” or “retaking” of territory that was left to drug traffickers.
 It’s relevant to the process of urban integration, as different groups, post-pacification, utilize the term to discuss loci of cultural activity and to communicate a growing sense of pride in favela origins.
 This all occurs in the context of the notion of the “cidade partida” (divided city), coined in 1994 by journalist Zuenir Ventura.

 Violence Beginning in the 1980s, muggings, shootings and kidnappings spread in Rio as governments retreated from poor neighborhoods and drug traffickers took over territory—terrorizing favela residents.
 Wealthier cariocas and businesses either fled to São Paulo or resorted to high walls, armored cars and security guards.
 Militia (see Milícias) forces arose in the 1990s, ostensibly to pick up where the formal police forces were absent.
 Investment, tourism and civic pride fell off.
-This began to change in 2009 due to oil money and other investment coming into the city, which influenced changes in public security strategy (see Pacification and UPPs).
+This began to change in 2009 due to oil money and other investment coming into the city, as well as socioeconomic change, which influenced changes in public security strategy (see Pacification and UPPs).

 Voting In 1932, President Getúlio Vargas made voting compulsory in Brazil, creating a useful tool for authoritarian and populist governments in a nation of low literacy.
 From 1964 to 1985, direct presidential elections weren’t held, and others weren’t fully free.
 As of the first post-dictatorship direct presidential election, in 1989, Brazilians treasured their renewed electoral responsibilities.
 But this is changing.
 Many cariocas interviewed by RioRealBlog during the 2012 mayoral election—for which citizens had one vote for mayor and one vote for city council—said that they didn’t care who they mayor was and were accustomed to their lives continuing regardless of politics.
 That election saw a significant rate of abstention, 20.45%.